SIAM, SMEV welcome electric vehicle policy of Delhi govt

 The purchase subsidy of four-wheelers is Rs 10,000 per kWh of battery capacity for the first 1,000 cars subject to a cap of Rs 1,50,000 per vehicle.
 The Delhi government also aims to transition 50 per cent of the newly-purchased buses into electric buses by 2024 and 100 per cent by 2030.
 There will be no road tax on registration fees on electric vehicles.
 All two-wheelers engaged in last-mile deliveries, such as food delivery vehicles, courier services, and e-commerce logistics, will be expected to transition 50 per cent of their fleet to electric by March 2023, and 100 per cent of their fleet to electric by March 2025, stipulates the policy.

-The purchase subsidy on electric autos, e-rickshaws, and e-carriers is up to Rs 30,000 and loans on a subsidy of 5 per cent will be provided to them, he said.
-The electric vehicle policy will be implemented through a board to be constituted by the city.
+The purchase subsidy on electric autos, e-rickshaws, and e-carriers is up to Rs 30,000 and loans on a subsidy of 5 per cent will be provided to them.
+The electric vehicle policy will be implemented through a board to be constituted by the Delhi government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)